oschrenk/notes/osx+software.md

 	- Auto-playback feature.
 	- Automatically resume videos.
 - [VLC](http://www.videolan.org/) as a fallback for streams and unfinished video downloads.
-- [Mediathek.app](http://appdrive.net/mediathek/) Easy access to public tv in Germany.
-Subscribe and download your favorite tv shows.

 ## Coding ##